moovatom/moovatom-api-ruby-library/README.md

 The MoovEngine class has 4 methods that have been designed to interact directly with the RESTful API implemented by Moovatom's servers:

-1. `get_details()` will return details about a video that has *completed* encoding
+1. `get_details()` will return details about a video that has __completed__ encoding
 2. `get_status()` will return the status of a video (whether or not encoding has completed)
 3. `encode()` will start a new encoding job
 4. `cancel()` will cancel an unfinished encoding job

 Each of these methods are almost identical.
 They all accept the same hash/block argument syntax as the initialize method.
 This allows you to easily reuse a MoovEngine object to request information about different videos.
-The 4 action methods are able to be used and reused because they share a method that handles the heavy lifting when building and sending the request to Moovatom: `send_request()`.
+The four action methods are able to be used and reused because they share a method that handles the heavy lifting when building and sending the request to Moovatom: `send_request()`.
 The `send_request()` method takes every instance variable and creates a hash of the key/value attributes for your video.
 It then uses the `@format` and `@action` instance variables to build and POST the appropriate request to the Moovatom servers.
 If the response is successful it will parse it into either JSON or XML and store it in the `@response` instance variable.
 If the response is anything other than "200 OK" the raw Net::HTTPResponse object will be passed through and stored in `@response`.
-This allows you and your app to determine how best to handle the situation.
+This allows you and your app to determine how best to handle the specific error response.

 For more specific information about the Moovatom API please see the [documentation](http://moovatom.com/support/v2/api.html).

 ## Details

-Getting the details of a video you've uploaded to your Moovatom account is as simple as creating a MoovEngine object and populating it with your credentials and the specifics of the movie you'd like to access:
+Getting the details of a video you've uploaded to your Moovatom account is as simple as creating a MoovEngine object and populating it with your credentials and the specifics of the video you'd like to access:

 ```ruby
 me = MoovAtom::MoovEngine.new do |me|